ruslanmv/Deep-Learning-using-BERT/README.md

-# Deep Learning using BERT and Pytorch
+# Sentiment analysis of a Twitter dataset with BERT and Pytorch

-In this blog post, we are going to build a sentiment analysis program that uses BERT by using Python with Pytorch with Anaconda.
+In this blog post, we are going to build a sentiment analysis of a Twitter dataset that uses BERT by using Python with Pytorch with Anaconda.

 ### What is BERT